 Finishing Protocols

-oTraining Area: Using the "Alert" sound for finishers and recording chronological finish times on the race sheet.
+oTraining Topics: Using the "Alert" sound for finishers and recording chronological finish times on the race sheet.

 oRationale: To finalize results correctly and verify that all boats have safely returned to the bank.